graeme-winter/dials_tutorials/CCP4-CSSB-2025/dui2-processing.md

 Once both jobs have finished you can open both results windows to compare results side-by-side.
 Navigate to the "Scaling and merging" section in each case to compare merging statistics from Aimless.

 Which job looks better, yours or xia2's?
-Or does it not matter?
+Or are they about the same?